bagalliu/Simple-C-Shell/README.md

 * Implements command history with arrow key navigation and tab-completion for commands and file paths using the readline library.
 * Supports input/output redirection using < and > symbols, allowing users to redirect the output of a command to a file or read input from a file.
 * Allows users to execute shell scripts directly without specifying an interpreter.
+* Provides alias functionality to create shortcuts for frequently used commands, as well as managing and removing aliases using the alias and unalias built-in commands.
+* Implements built-in commands such as cd, pwd, alias, and unalias.

 ## How to compile and run